First Aid for Scalding: How to Treat Hot Water Burn Injury

 How do you treat a hot water burn at home?

-If you have a minor burn caused by boiling water, consider using some home remedies to alleviate pain and promote healing.
+If you have a minor burn caused by boiling water, consider using home remedies to alleviate pain and promote healing.
 However, it's essential to remember that these remedies are for minor burns only.
 For more severe burns, it's crucial to seek immediate medical attention.
-Here are some home remedies for minor burns:
+Here are some home remedies for hot water burns:

 • Cool Water: As an immediate response, run cool (not cold) water over the burn for about 10-20 minutes.
 This helps to cool the skin and reduce the severity of the hot water burn.